Why execution quality matters

 DIY tests you can run this week

-Interpreting your results (simple decision tree)
+Interpreting results (quick tree)

-- Fill ratio ≥ 95%, symmetric slip ≤ 0.2 pips, re-quotes ≈ 0: Execution quality is solid.
+- Fill ≥ 95%, symmetric slip ≤ 0.2 pips, re-quotes ≈ 0: solid.

 Checklist to grill your broker